-Eleven deaths have been confirmed in the state of Kerala in India, from Nipah Virus infection and many more believed to have infected with the deadly virus.
+Eleven deaths have been confirmed in the state of Kerala in India, from Nipah Virus infection and many more believed to have been infected with the deadly virus.
 The infection started with a family in Kozhikode, northern district of the state, of which four members of the family died.
 The nurse who treated the patients also died of the disease.
-Officials found “many dead bats” in a well in the home of the first patient who died but tests on the bats for Nipah virus returned negative.
+Officials found “many dead bats” in a well in the home of the first patient who died, but tests on the bats for Nipah virus returned negative.
 At least 17 others are treated for the disease of which some are not confirmed as Nipah Virus infection.
 The situation is grave as it is a definite death sentence for the patients as there are no treatment or cure available.
 The only option left for the Government was to try a vaccine that is not yet fully approved for use on humans .
 Australian Government has supplied 50 doses of modified version of Hendra Virus Vaccine to India on compassionate grounds.

 The Hendra Virus and The Hendra Virus Vaccine

 Hendra virus was discovered following an outbreak of illness in horses in a large racing stable in the suburb of Hendra, Brisbane, Australia in 1994.
 Natural host for the Hendra virus is flying foxes (Fruit Bats) and rarely it can transmit to humans from horses.
 So far only 7 people have been confirmed to have contracted disease from horses of which 4 have died.
-In the absence of a cure, the recovery of three people after being infected is attributed to general medical care.
+In the absence of a cure, the recovery of three people was attributed to general medical care.
 There are instances of dogs infected with the virus too.
 In Australia, there are no evidence to prove that the disease is passed directly from flying foxes (fruit bats) to humans.

-Since 2012, a vaccine to prevent Hendra Virus infection in horses has been available which is never tested on humans.
+Since 2012, a vaccine to prevent Hendra Virus infection in horses has been available but never tested on humans.
 The vaccine is only registered with Australian Pesticide and Veterinary Medicines Authority (APVMA) and not with the Medical Board.
 The vaccine now sent to India is a modification of the existing vaccine.
 The humanized monoclonal antibody is a laboratory-produced molecule that has been carefully engineered to attach to specific defects in a targeted cell.
 The human monocular antibody mimics the antibodies the human body naturally produces as part of the immune system’s response to germs, vaccines and other invaders.
 It is made in the laboratory by combining a human antibody with a small part of a mouse or rat monoclonal antibody.
-The mouse or rat part of the antibody binds to the target antigen, and the human part makes it less likely to be destroyed by the body’s immune system.
+The mouse or rat part of the antibody, binds to the target antigen, and the human part makes it less likely to be destroyed by the body’s immune system.

 The testing of the vaccine on volunteers began in Australia in 2015 but results so far are not conclusive.
 Australia has agreed to supply 50 doses of this humanized monoclonal antibody vaccine to India on compassionate grounds as otherwise the use of this vaccine on humans could result in legal actions.
 Drugs that are not approved can be tested out on compassionate grounds on humans.